-We recognize that much plagiarism in student writing and some "cheating" on assignments results from confusion over proper documentation methods and appropriate use of cooperative learning.
-We also realize that this confusion results in part from the justifiably different demands of different disciplines that can be difficult for our students to understand.
-To minimize this confusion, all instructors should take the following steps.
+We recognize that much plagiarism in student writing and some cheating on assignments results from confusion over proper documentation methods and appropriate use of cooperative learning.
+We also realize that this confusion results in part from the justifiably different demands of different disciplines that can be challenging for our students to understand.
+Therefore, it is the responsibility of all instructors to remind their students about the College's Academic Honesty policy, to help their students develop documentation and cooperative learning skills appropriate to the instructors' disciplines and subject matter.
+In this effort, all instructors should take the following steps:

 - 1. Tell students when it is appropriate for them to collaborate on an assignment and when it is not, explaining carefully the reasons for the distinctions and the penalties for inappropriate cooperation. - 2.
 Provide the students with models for documentation that are based upon the newest revision of the chosen style guide and are consistent with current usage within the discipline.
 To this end, Baldwin-Wallace has adopted a standard text that includes updated style guides for the MLA, APA, Chicago, AIP, and CBE styles of documentation.
 Instructors should acquire a copy of that book and require students to use it in their classes as the standard style guide for documenting any assignments for which documentation is appropriate.
-Instructors who wish to teach a method of documentation not covered in the manual should provide the students with lucid instructions about how to document according to that style and devote class time to explaining the documentation style and its advantages. - 3.
-When a student has made an attempt to cite his or her sources but has done so incorrectly or in other cases where the instructor feels strongly that the student is not deliberately committing acts of academic dishonesty, instructors are at liberty to determine the consequences, but we urge all instructors to be sure that there are some concrete consequences for such errors.

-Possible consequences might include requiring the student to revise the assignment, possibly with the help of The Writing Lab, and/or reducing the grade on the assignment.
+Instructors who wish to teach a method of documentation not covered in the manual should provide the students with instructions about how to document according to that style and devote class time to explaining the documentation style and its advantages. - 3.
+When a student has made an attempt to cite his or her sources but has done so incorrectly, or in other cases where the instructor feels strongly that the student is not deliberately committing acts of academic dishonesty, instructors are at liberty to determine the consequences and should not file an incident report with the Director of Student Conduct.
+In these cases, possible consequences for incorrect documentation might include requiring the student to revise the assignment, possibly with the help of the Writing Lab, and/or reducing the grade on the assignment.
 Alternatively, the instructor might comment upon and correct the documentation in the assignment to demonstrate to the student how it should be done.
 The maximum sanction that an instructor may impose for incorrect citations is a zero for that assignment.
-It is permissible for the penalties exacted on the assignment to result in an overall failing grade for the course.
+It is permissible for the penalties exacted on the assignment to result in an overall failing grade for the course. - 4.
+In order to ensure a fair process, instructors must state their expectations regarding academic honesty in writing.